tbartram/tbartram/README.md

 ## My Values (and what I value in others)

-I value and respect doing the 'right thing'...most especially when it might diminish personal accolades.
+I value and respect doing the 'right thing'...most especially with disregard personal accolades.
 I value feedback...both giving and receving in a respectful and empathetic way.
 More importantly, I value a culture that embraces mult-directional honest feedback.

 ## Where am I?

 My career has evolved over time (as they do).
 In the last five or so years, I've found myself drawn to leadership.
-I'm motivated by leading people in their careers as well as leading initiatives and units toward success.
+I'm excited by leading people in their careers as well as leading initiatives and units toward success.
 I've learned a lot about myself and others along the journey...and there's SO MUCH more for me to learn.

 ## Pet Peeves